nengo/nengo-dl/docs/training.rst

 with each other, likely resulting in unintended effects.
 So NengoDL will assume that those elements should not be optimized.

-Any of these default behaviours can be overriden using `Nengo's config system
+Any of these default behaviours can be overridden using `Nengo's config system
 <https://www.nengo.ai/nengo/config.html>`_.
 Specifically, setting the
 ``trainable`` config attribute for an object will control whether or not it will be optimized.